elasticdog/transcrypt/README.md

 * Git
 * OpenSSL

+...and optionally:

+* GnuPG - for secure configuration import/export

 You also need access to the _transcrypt_ script itself.
 You can add it directly to your repository, or just put it somewhere in your $PATH: